pakar1/docker-gnuradio-ott/README.md

 ### Shared folder.
 * Create /home/gnuradio on your host and have this as shared storage between container and host.
 Allows gnuradio settings etc to be saved between builds/sessions.
 * As /home/gnuradio is setup to be shared it will make life easier if you update "Dockerfile-custom-builds" and set the uid to the same UID as your normal user.

+## TODO's
+* Github actions to build docker images.
+* GnuRadio examples
+* Some type of setup to be able to run network-accessible things such as https://github.com/gnuradio/gr-bokehgui
+* Split up what to be included in the docker-image and make each source-code module install it's own dependencies.